MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 19. Select the **Next: Automated response >** button.

-20. On the Automated response tab, select the playbook *PostMessageTeams-OnAlert* you had previously created.
+20. On the Automated response tab in the Alert automation area, select the playbook *PostMessageTeams-OnAlert* you had created in the previous exercise.

 22. Select the **Next: Review >** button.